 But what about the script?
 Here’s how you can craft a script that makes viewers feel like you know them.

 If you don’t know who you’re writing to, you’ll hit all the writing walls and your script won’t be as effective.
 To save yourself time and headaches, use the rule of one.
 Identify your key viewer and picture them clearly.
 Then write your script so it speaks directly to them.

 2. Use “Voice of Customer” (VOC) data

 How does your ideal customer speak?
 What phrases do they use?
 How do they describe themselves and products like yours?
 Research thoroughly.
-You can use surveys, customer support emails, or hit forums like Reddit and Quora.
+You can use mobile surveys, customer support emails, or hit forums like Reddit and Quora.
 Note down key phrases, words and expressions, and save these to adapt for your script.

 This will make your words feel real to the viewer because you’ll sound like them.

 3. Define your story before you write a word

 Now you know who you’re talking to, craft a story that will appeal to them.
 Make sure it has a clear start, middle, and end.
 Everything in your script needs to serve that story, so be ruthless when cutting out the dead weight.

 4. Draft with your “one viewer” in mind